apache/cordova-plugin-media/README.md

 ```

 #### Android Quirk
-Newer versions of android have aggressive routines that limit background processing.
-If you are trying to get duration while your app is in the background longer than roughly 5 minutes, you will get more consistent results by using the `mediaDurationUpdate` callback.
+Newer versions of Android have aggressive routines that limit background processing.
+If you are trying to get the duration while your app is in the background longer than roughly 5 minutes, you will get more consistent results by using the [`mediaDurationUpdate` callback of the constructor](#parameters).

 ## media.pause